dsa28s/android-studio-apple-m1/README.md

 You can download at [project release page (Click Here!)](https://github.com/dsa28s/android-studio-apple-m1/releases)

+## Troubleshooting

+If it doesn't launch and macOS claims that the application is damaged then do not allow it to be moved to the bin, instead open up a Terminal and run the following:

+`sudo xattr -r -d com.apple.quarantine /Applications/Android\ Studio\ Preview\ ARM64.app`

+Then reopen and it should work fine.

 ## Current version

 Android Studio Arctic Fox Canary 14 (Updated at 2021-04-08)